aryanhash/LINGOFLOW/PROJECT_DOCUMENTATION.md

 ```
 Error: Invalid API key
 Status: 401 Unauthorized
+Error: LINGO_API_KEY or LINGODOTDEV_API_KEY is not configured
 ```

 **Solution:**
-1. Verify `LINGO_API_KEY` in Secrets
+1. Verify either `LINGO_API_KEY` or `LINGODOTDEV_API_KEY` is set in `.env`
-2. Check API key is active at lingo.dev dashboard
+2. Check API key is active at https://lingo.dev dashboard
 3. Ensure no extra spaces in the secret value
+4. The application supports both variable names for compatibility

 #### Issue 3: "Transcription stuck at 50%"